Buying or selling a property can be complex and sometimes stressful, made worse if you receive negligent advice from a conveyancing specialist.

 Generally, if your solicitor has failed to perform to the professional standards required of them, and you have suffered damage or loss as a result, you have six years from the date of the negligence occurring.

-Our professional negligence lawyers are happy to discuss fee options and advise clients under a wide range of fee structures including working under:
+Our property negligence lawyers are happy to discuss fee options and advise clients under a wide range of fee structures including working under:

 - a “No Win, No Fee” basis

-If you have been let down by an expert and want to find out more about, or start, a professional negligence compensation claim please call our professional negligence lawyers on Freephone 0808 164 0808 or contact us online.
+If you have been let down by an expert in the instance of conveyancing and property purchasing, and want to find out more about professional negligence compensation claims, please call our conveyancing negligence solicitors on 0808 164 0808 or contact us online.